MicahElliott/cron-book/manuscript/01intro.md

     # Relief (every 5 minutes during waking hours)
     */5 08-17 * * *   crap-on-something

 You get the idea.

+## What is Cron

-Cron is a simple yet very flexible 5-field time-date Domain-Specific Language (DSL)[^dsl] for scheduling things.
+Cron is a simple yet very flexible 5-field time-date Domain-Specific Language (DSL)[^dsl] for scheduling jobs[^jobs].
+More specifically, it’s a Job Control Langauge (JCL).
 Often, the things being scheduled are database backup jobs, analytics crunching, log rotations, and many others.

 Despite the simple concept of syntax-based scheduling, there’s a lot that can go wrong when you develop a cron-based system.
-You need to consider edge cases, error handling, email communication, output logging, multi-system interaction.
-Furthermore cron is as old as computers, so there are many versions of it out in the wild.
+You need to consider edge cases, error handling, email communication, output logging, multi-system interaction, cross-system resource overloading, etc. Furthermore, cron is as old as computers, so there are many versions of it out in the wild.

 In this book, you’ll learn to manage the mainstream versions of cron, and have visibility into the ongoing jobs you run across all your systems, whether